ThatGamerBlue/subauth-docker/README.md

 Postgres Component:
 - Copy `postgres.example.env` to `postgres.env` and set the postgres password inside
 - This compose file comes with adminer pre-installed.
-It will be exposed on your machine's port 32500 by default, **make sure this port is not exposed externally!**
+It will be exposed on your machine's port 32500 by default, but only on interface 127.0.0.1.

 Running:
 - Run `docker compose up -d`
-The webapp service will be exposed on your machine's port 32400
+- The webapp service will be exposed on your machine's port 32400, but only on interface 127.0.0.1.
+Make sure you place it behind a reverse proxy of some sort to provide SSL encryption and public access.
-The minecraft service will be exposed on your machine's port 32401
+- The minecraft service will be exposed on your machine's port 32401.
+This is publically accessible by default, if you wish to proxy it via bungee or similar, add `127.0.0.1:` before the port in the `docker-compose.yml`, and configure bungee to connect to the server on the port.
-The adminer service will be exposed on your machine's port 32500, **make sure this port is not exposed externally!**
+- The adminer service will be exposed on your machine's port 32500, but only on interface 127.0.0.1.
+You can either place it behind a reverse proxy with appropriate security settings, or leave it as default to access the service only from the machine it's running on.